 Weather Review 2018 UK

-The Met Office even issued a red weather warning - the most severe alert - during the event across parts of Devon, Cornwall, and Scotland.
+The Met Office issued a red weather warning - the most severe alert - during the event across parts of Devon, Cornwall, and Scotland.
 It was only the third such warning the Met Office has issued since the current system came into force in 2011.
-A red warning means: “Widespread damage, travel and power disruption and risk to life is likely”.
+A red warning means: “Widespread damage, travel and power disruption and risk to life are likely”.

 The UK mean temperature was 8.4 °C, which was 1.0 °C above the long-term reference period 1981-2010.
 Rainfall was 115 % of average, but Scotland experienced drier than average conditions.
 Sunshine was 91 % of average.

-Essentially this tells us that in the future, it is expected that in the summer across the UK there will be more calm conditions but with more short, sharp and intense storms.
+Essentially this tells us that in the future, it is expected that in the summer across the UK, there will be more calm conditions but with more short, sharp and more intense storms.
 This finding is important as these intense storms can overwhelm human and natural drainage systems and cause more runoff leading to flash floods.
 Although flash floods are generally localised events, they can cause severe disruption.

 The weather we have experienced in Autumn and the early parts of Winter 2018 has been relatively mild.
 There have been sustained periods of mild weather over parts of northern, western and central Europe, including the UK.
 These mild temperatures have fuelled stormier conditions across parts of the UK.
-It is difficult to predict now if we will have a similar start to 2019 as we did this year.
+It is difficult to predict if we will have a similar start to 2019 as we did this year.
 The Stratospheric Polar Vortex will play a part in dictating the weather for 2019 as it did in February and March this year.